phnx/sat-commit-framework/README.md

 When a new handle is created, it must be added to [`./script/tool/factory.py`](./script/tool/factory.py) so that the pipeline can initiate the tool handle correctly.

 ### Customize SAT Execution
 The tool handle (`./script/tool/tool_name/handle.py`) controls parameters used in SAT execution, which are unique for different SATs.
-For instance, the build commands or the output format and location.
+For instance, the build commands, the output format and location, and activated checking rules.
 These parameters of the existing tools can be modified.
 See the following examples:

 Single step (Cppcheck):
 ```python